ufranske/go-gocd/gocd/README.md

     ElasticProfileID     string                 `json:"elastic_profile_id,omitempty"`
 }
 ```
-Job describes a job object.
+Job describes a job which can be performed in GoCD